 Sberbank denied the claims, and challenged the jurisdiction of the English courts to hear them for a number of reasons, including that Russia, not England, was the correct forum to hear the dispute.

-A three-day virtual hearing took place at the beginning of May 2021, in which Debevoise partner Lord Goldsmith QC argued on behalf of Sberbank before Mrs. Justice Cockerill.
+A three-day virtual hearing took place at the beginning of May 2021, in which Debevoise partner Lord Goldsmith KC argued on behalf of Sberbank before Mrs. Justice Cockerill.

 Handed down on 2 July 2021, Mrs. Justice Cockerill’s judgment upheld Sberbank’s jurisdiction challenge in full.
 A copy of the decision can be found here.